bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ### BigCommerce-encrypted payload JWTs

-BigCommerce-encrypted payload JWTs let apps listen to and reason about events that affect them, but happen outside the app itself.
+BigCommerce-encrypted payload JWTs let control panel apps listen to and reason about events that affect them, but happen outside the app itself.
 These events include users installing, loading, and uninstalling the app.
 Working with these JWTs includes the following parts:
 * The app receives the JWT from BigCommerce
 * The app validates the JWT, then decrypts its payload
 * The payload's data informs what the app does next